New Mexico Petroleum Storage Tank Regulations

 Changes to 20.6.2 NMAC, Water Quality Control Commission regulations, including changes to ground water quality standards, went into effect December 21, 2018.

 The two changes above may affect you if there’s a leak or spill from one of your tanks.
-Scroll to bottom of page for more information.
+Click here to jump to more information about these two changes.

 The Petroleum Storage Tank Regulations, 20.5 NMAC (except part 123-formerly part 17), that were adopted by the Environmental Improvement Board on 5/25/2018 were published and are effective as of July 24, 2018.

 - You may download and print your own copy of the revised regulations or any linked document below.
 They are in pdf format.
 If your computer asks you to choose a program to read the file, choose Adobe Acrobat

 - Questions on the regulation changes may be emailed to firstname.lastname@example.org and may be used for FAQs (frequently asked questions) on the PSTB website or elsewhere.
 Identifying information will be removed before the question is used.